 Absolutely!
 In fact you’ll have to unless you’ll be serving a big crowd for dinner.

-Arrange ravioli on tray lines with parchment paper.
+Arrange ravioli on tray lined with parchment paper.
 Pop in the freezer for a few hours.
 Once ravioli are hard on the outside, place them in a plastic bag, mark the date, ravioli count and store in the freezer until use.

 The filling of spinach and ricotta ravioli is creamy and delicate but yet it has its character.
 So you need a sauce that enhances it without completely covering it.